 Tales of my mother exchanging rupees with Kalashnikov-clad men in Kabul and my father sick with malaria in Lahore were also frequently retold.
 It was these tales that infused me with wanderlust.

-In 2006 after graduating, I started traveling Europe on short breaks before exploring Asia for myself with a trip to China.
-Then in late 2008 I decided to go to India.
+In 2006 after graduating, I started travelling Europe on short breaks before exploring Asia for myself with a trip to China.
+Then in late 2008, I decided to go to India.
 To Rajasthan and Bhilwara – to find the town and the people behind the tales.

-Five years later, almost to the day, I walked across the same threshold of the same house in Bhilwara, but this time I followed my father into the house.
-But that’s another story and another blog post.
+Five years later, almost to the day, on another return to India, I walked across the same threshold of the same house in Bhilwara, but this time I followed my father into through the door.
+But that’s another story.